50 Best cds of 2020 until now

 – Release day:Feb 7, 2020

 “U Kin B The Sun” is Frazey Ford’s 3rd cd.
-Ford, that is additionally a participant of the individual band Be Good Tanyas, concentrates on spirit as well as splendid songs on her solo job.
+Ford, that is likewise a participant of the individual band Be Good Tanyas, concentrates on heart and also splendid songs on her solo job.
 In her solitary “The Kids Are Having None Of It,” Ford passionately talks on the hate that types throughout the globe.

 #18 ‘The Night Chancers’ by Baxter Dury